HaydenE/Columbia_python_homework/README.md

-# Columbia_python_homework
+# Python Financial Tool
-Homework

-This homework reads from a csv file, collects a running total of specific information, then outputs the results into a txt file.
+This tool reads from a csv file, collects a running total of specific information, then outputs the results into a txt file.
 Simple.
 Effective.